harshalmore31/orchnex/README.md

 # Orchnex AI (Experimental)

-**Revolutionizing Generative AI Through Orchestrated Multi-Agent Collaboration**
+**Revolutionizing Generative AI Through Orchestrated Multi-Agent Collaboration Approach**

 > **[WARNING]**
 > Orchnex AI is currently an experimental project exploring the power of multi-agent systems in generative AI.
 It is not intended for production use and therefore has no official support at this time.